 Problems with water pollution resulting from mining are acid mining drainage, contamination with metals, and elevated sediment levels in the streams.
 Environmental problems could include erosion, the formation of sinkholes, destruction of biodiversity, and contamination of groundwater, soil, and surface water by chemical contamination that results from mining processes.

 Chlorofluorocarbons, also known as CFCs (also called Ferons), are human-made compounds.
 They are safe inflammable, non-carcinogenic, and non-inflammable.
 It is used in various machines, including refrigerators, air conditioners, and refrigerators.

 Man-manufactured CFCs (present in the air) are the primary reason for stratospheric ozone depletion.
 But the effects on the atmosphere of CFCs aren’t limited to its function in the role of an active decreaser.
 CFCs are also greenhouse gas with the possibility of increasing their greenhouse effects than carbon dioxide.

 Deforestation is the term used to describe when trees are cut at a massive size.
 This is why urbanization, in general, is the reason for deforestation.
 But it also is the cause of increased erosion.

 The air might appear clean; however, that doesn’t mean that it’s free of Pollution.
 Use tools like the EPA to check the level of Pollution in the air, air Now, to discover the latest developments.
 If air quality is poor, keep your home closed with the windows shut.

 If you work or live in a volcanic region, be sure to stay clear of the smoke as much as you can.
-Keep a small supply of masks in case conditions aren’t optimal.
+Wear high-quality filtration masks in case conditions aren’t optimal..

 What Is Air Pollution?